machineware-gmbh/vcml/doc/logging.md

 the component `system.uart0` has been disabled.

 Log messages can be generated using the global top level logging function-like macros from the `mwr` namespace.
-These macros use the file and line name as the log message source.
 They use a `printf` style for string formatting:

 ```
 namespace mwr {